Icinga/icinga2/doc/4-monitoring-remote-systems.md

 #### <a id="cluster-scenarios-multiple-hierachies"></a> Multiple Hierachies

-Your central zone collects all check results for reporting and graphing and also does some sort of additional notifications.
+Your master zone collects all check results for reporting and graphing and also does some sort of additional notifications.
 The customers got their own instances in their local DMZ zones.
-They are limited to read/write only their services, but replicate all events back to the central instance.
+They are limited to read/write only their services, but replicate all events back to the master instance.
 Within each DMZ there are additional check instances also serving interfaces for local departments.
-The customers instances will collect all results, but also send them back to your central instance.
+The customers instances will collect all results, but also send them back to your master instance.
 Additionally the customers instance on the second level in the middle prohibits you from sending commands to the subjacent department nodes.
 You're only allowed to receive the results, and a subset of each customers configuration too.

-Your central zone will generate global reports, aggregate alert notifications, and check additional dependencies (for example, the customers internet uplink and bandwidth usage).
+Your master zone will generate global reports, aggregate alert notifications, and check additional dependencies (for example, the customers internet uplink and bandwidth usage).

 The customers zone instances will only check a subset of local services and delegate the rest to each department.
-Even though it acts as configuration master with a central dashboard for all departments managing their configuration tree which is then deployed to all department instances.
-Furthermore the central NOC is able to see what's going on.
+Even though it acts as configuration master with a master dashboard for all departments managing their configuration tree which is then deployed to all department instances.
+Furthermore the master NOC is able to see what's going on.

 The instances in the departments will serve a local interface, and allow the administrators to reschedule checks or acknowledge problems for their services.